 Komodo Offers A Superior Solution For Blockchain Adoption

-The primary difference between Komodo and ordinary smart contract platforms is the number of blockchains in the ecosystem.
-While smart contract platforms are a single blockchain with the ability to host third-party projects via smart contracts, Komodo is a multi-chain platform with the ability to give each project its own blockchain that can independently support smart contracts.
+The primary difference between Komodo and ordinary smart contract platforms is the number of blockchains that the platform can support.
+Smart contract platforms are but a single blockchain with the ability to host third-party projects via smart contracts.
+Komodo, on the other hand, is an open, composable multi-chain platform with the ability to give each project its own Smart Chain that can independently support smart contracts.

-When building your blockchain with Komodo, the first step is to set your 18 customizable parameters to fit your project’s needs.
-This allows you to choose your consensus rules, hashing algorithm, block time, block rewards, and much more.
-You can also choose which Custom Consensus modules you’d like to add.
+When building your Smart Chain with Komodo, the first step is to set your 18 customizable parameters to fit your project’s needs.
+This allows you to choose your blockchain consensus rules, hashing algorithm, block time, block rewards, and much more.
+You can also choose whether or not you'd like to activate the Antara Module library.

 The next step is to secure your blockchain with the power of the Bitcoin network via Komodo’s Blockchain Security Service.
 This leverages delayed proof of work (dPoW), an innovative security mechanism that recycles the Bitcoin hash rate to protect other blockchains with the same level of security.

 After that, you can launch your chain!
-At that point, you’ll have several more crucial features available to you, including:
+At that point, you’ll have several white label products and services to choose from, including:

 - Access to a series of white label products, including a multi-coin wallet, decentralized exchange, decentralized crowdfunding app, block explorers, and SPV server integration

-- Integration to Komodo’s industry-leading atomic swaps framework
+- Integration to AtomicDEX, Komodo’s industry-leading atomic swaps powered decentralized exchange

 - On-demand scaling with Komodo’s Multi-Chain Syncing feature

-- Leverage existing Custom Consensus modules to build dApps, games, and more
+- Leverage existing Antara Modules to build dApps, games, or blockchain-based software

 - Optional updates from Komodo’s industry-leading development team